 Several studies have shown that regular cannabis users have a lower body mass index, smaller waist circumferences, and reduced risk of diabetes and obesity.
 A 2006 article in the Journal of AutoImmunity(2) showed that CBD on its own lowered the incidence of diabetes in lab rats.

-Then in 2015 an Israeli-American biopharmaceutical collective began stage 2 trials related to using CBD to treat diabetes.
+Then in 2015, an Israeli-American biopharmaceutical collective began stage 2 trials related to using CBD oil solutions to treat diabetes.
 Research has demonstrated that CBD benefits weight loss by helping the body convert white fat into weight-reducing brown fat, and stabilizing sugar metabolism.

-A paper published in the British Journal of Clinical Pharmacology entitled “Cannabidiol as a potential anticancer drug” (3) details the many mechanisms of action in which CBD fights cancer as well as the many types of cancer for which CBD has been shown effective.
+A paper published in the British Journal of Clinical Pharmacology entitled “Cannabidiol as a potential anticancer drug” (3) details the many mechanisms of action in which CBD fights cancer as well as the many types of cancer for which CBD oil solutions have been shown to be effective.
 If you have a minute to look at the chart provided in the study it’s pretty exciting stuff.

 CBD has been shown to exert anti-proliferative and pro-apoptotic effects in various cancer types (lung, glioma, thyroid, lymphoma, skin, pancreas, uterus, breast, prostate, and colorectal carcinoma) both in vitro and in vivo.